 TOMATO SPRINGS BANDIT

 In 1912, a drifter named Joe Matlock asked Irvine Ranch resident William Cook for work and was told that there was none.
 He later returned and tied up Cook’s thirteen-year-old daughter and attacked his sixteen-year-old daughter.
 He then retreated to Tomato Springs (now Portola Springs) and a posse was formed to pursue him.
-The next morning he forced a rancher at gun point to feed him.
+The next morning he forced a rancher at gunpoint to feed him.
 When the posse caught up with him, Matlock killed deputy sheriff Robert Squire after shooting him six times.
 Three other deputies were shot and wounded before Matlock was felled, most likely by his own hand.
 Unrecognized, his corpse was paraded around Santa Ana before his identity was discovered.
-It turned out he was son of a onetime Eugene, Oregon mayor.
+It turned out he was the son of a onetime Eugene, Oregon mayor.
 He was buried as Ira Jones to save his father from embarrassment.

 Railroad passing through Irvine with bean packing plant (source: Dissent the Blog)

 In 1914, after the death of William Irvine (the Irvine that the Irvine in Calaveras County was named after), that town was renamed Carson Hill.
 Soon after, the residents of Myford renamed their town Irvine.
 By the 1920s, the Venta Spur of the railroad shipped citrus from the many then-new processing plants in what’s now Northwood to the rest of the county.
 (The plants began to close in the 1970s and the line was finally abandoned in 1985 and converted to a bike trail in 1999.
 Another railroad spur, the Irvine Industrial Spur, is also currently being considered for conversion to bike path.)
 A second school was built in 1929 and the original school became a community hall.
 The second school was later destroyed by arson.